markcitron/porch_zombie/README.md

 #### Non-controlled elements
 - Haunted Castle
 - Mister (water vapor based)
+- Popup Pumpkin (Sprit of Halloweed) - Can either use the basic motion detection or wire the trigger like we do with the **Jumping Spider**.

 ## RPis, how many, who is residing where, etc.
 - Haunted Porch (main controller)